nuriel77/hornet-playbook/docs/kubernetes.md

 Here you will find a template to run a Hornet node on a kubernetes clusters.

-Note: There's a helm chart available [here](../contrib/charts/hornet)
+Or you can deploy using a helm chart available [here](../contrib/charts/hornet), but first you must configure the `config.json` as shown below.

 A few things to take into account: